awvwgk/foopss/pages/index.rst

 On the C side
 ^^^^^^^^^^^^^

+- most stable ABI available to build on
 - ABI issues can be hidden behind opaque pointers
-- objects must not be exchanged between libraries (each library must work only on its own objects)
+- objects must not be exchanged between libraries

+  - each library must work only on its own objects
+  - do not blindly cast typdef-ed pointers (generally a bad idea)

-- potential data redundancy and needless copying of the data is needed
+- potential data redundancy and needless copying of the data is needed (if objects own their data)

 In C